Bullying Is Ruining Our Communication Skills

 It becomes less about expressing yourself and more about avoiding negative attention.

 Teachers can encourage participation without making it feel forced.
-They can normalize mistakes so students are not scared of being wrong.
+They can normalize mistakes, so students are not scared of being wrong.
 They can actually pay attention to students who seem quiet instead of just assuming they do not care.
 And when schools create an environment where communication feels safe students are more likely to open up again.

 Comments